Perineural cyst

 Imaging-wise, Tarlov cysts are best visualized on MRI.
 In a myelography, a delayed filling of contrast medium can occasionally be observed.
 Typically, Tarlov cysts are associated with signs of remodeling in the adjacent bone[^4].

-Illustration of a Tarlov cyst (red arrow) in the sagittal T2 MRI image.
+Visualization of a Tarlov cyst (red arrow) on a sagittal T2 MRI image.

 Tarlov cyst on MRI

-Illustration of a right-sided Tarlov cyst (red arrow) in the axial T2 MRI image.
+Visualization of a right-sided Tarlov cyst (red arrow) on an axial T2 MRI image.

 Sacral perineural cyst

-Visualization of a sacral perineural cyst in a sagittal T2 sequence in the sacral region.
+Depiction of a perineural cyst on a sagittal T2-weighted sequence in the sacral region.

 Treatment